-This Statement demonstrates our commitment to good corporate governance within Seqwater and highlights the key components that enable and ensure Seqwater carries out its functions and responsibilities in a planned, controlled, accountable and transparent manner.
-These components also enable Seqwater to effectively manage its risks, compliance obligations, social responsibilities, and engagements and relationships with its stakeholders, customers, and communities.
+This Statement demonstrates Seqwater's commitment to good corporate governance and highlights the key components that enable and ensure Seqwater carries out its functions and responsibilities in a planned, controlled, accountable and transparent manner.
+These components also enable Seqwater to effectively manage its risks, compliance obligations, social responsibilities and engagements and relationships with its stakeholders, customers and communities.

-Key corporate governance documents hyperlinked in this statement, including a copy of Seqwater's Annual Report 2022-23, are available on Seqwater's website www.seqwater.com.au.
+Key corporate governance documents hyperlinked in this statement, including a copy of Seqwater's Annual Report 2023-2024 are available on Segwater's website www.segwater.com.au.

-This Statement was approved by the Board on 31 August 2023.
+This Statement was approved by the Board on 29 August 2024.

-Seqwater Corporate Governance Statement 2022-23
+Seqwater Corporate Governance Statement 2023-24

-© Queensland Bulk Water Supply Authority 2023
+© Queensland Bulk Water Supply Authority 2024